MikeHughesKent/PyFibreBundle/docs/source/pybundle_class.rst

 ----------------------
 PyBundle class
 ----------------------
-The PyBundle class is the recommended way to use most functionality of the package (other than Super Resolution and Mosacing which have their own classes.)
+The PyBundle class is the recommended way to use most functionality of the package (other than Mosacing which has its own classes.)

 Import the class using::